 Statistics can be exported to a spreadsheet.
 They describe the alignment correctness of validated word including rate for each letter beginning or ending words.
 The average correction (in pixels) of the front and back frontiers is also displayed.
 These statistics allow us to analyse which words, letters or sequences of letters are baldy aligned in order to improve our algorithms.

-The research project that inspired the reflection on the problems of text to image alignment is
+The research project that inspired the reflection on the problems of text to image

-still going on, and the proposed markup solutions presented above are to a certain extent
+still going on, and the proposed markup solutions presented above are to a certain

 work in progress.
 We hope that sharing this experience at the Balisage conference

-may result in the improvement and consolidation of the proposed format and of the processing
+may result in the improvement and consolidation of the proposed format and of the

-software that will eventually benefit the whole community of scholars working with images
+software that will eventually benefit the whole community of scholars working with

 and transcriptions of text-bearing objects.